 Psalm 44 – Accounted as Sheep to the Slaughter

-Derek Kidner notes that Thomas Cranmer’s Anglican Litany (1544) put together the first and last lines of this Psalm “as declaration and petition.”
-The priest said, O god, we have heard with oure eares, and our fathers have declarid unto us the noble workes that thou dyddest in their dayes, and in the olde tyme.
+Derek Kidner notes that Thomas Cranmer’s Anglican Litany (1544) put together the first and last lines of this psalm “as declaration and petition.”
+In Cranmer’s Litany the priest said, O god, we have heard with oure eares, and our fathers have declarid unto us the noble workes that thou dyddest in their dayes, and in the olde tyme.
 The choir was to respond, O lorde, arise, help us, and delyver us for thy honour.
 Kidner observed, “It was treating the prayer as a Christian inheritance, not merely an Israelite relic.”

 A. The great victories of God for Israel, in the past and present.

 1. (1-3) God’s victory for Israel in the days of Joshua’s conquest.

 We have heard with our ears, O God,

 You drove out the nations with Your hand,

 You afflicted the peoples, and cast them out.

 For they did not gain possession of the land by their own sword,

 But it was Your right hand, Your arm, and the light of Your countenance,